russellcardullo/terraform-provider-pingdom/README.md

   * **responsetime_threshold** = How long (int: milliseconds) pingdom should wait before marking a probe as failed (defaults to 30000 ms)

-  * **sendnotificationwhendown** - The number of consecutive failed checks required to trigger an alert.
+  * **sendnotificationwhendown** - The consecutive failed checks required to trigger an alert.
+Values of 1 imply notification instantly.
+Values of 2 mean pingdom will wait for a second check to fail, i.e. `resolution` minutes, to trigger an alert.
+For example `sendnotificationwhendown: 2` and `resolution: 1`, will trigger an alert after 1 minute.
+Further, values of N will trigger an alert after `(N - 1) * resolution` minutes, e.g. `sendnotificationwhendown: 6` and `resolution: 1` will trigger an alert after 5 minutes.
 Values of 0 are ignored.
 See note about interaction with `integrationids` below.

   * **notifyagainevery** - Notify again after n results.
 A value of 0 means no additional notifications will be sent.